Chris--A/PrintEx/README.md

   **`r`** | The number of characters to read from the EEPROM.
   **`n`** | Number of times to run repeat function.

+- **Precision**

+  To use this option the precision value must be preceeded by a period ('.').
+This option only affects floating point data.
+Its value is the number of decimal places to use.
+For additional precision support (non floating point data), please open an issue to request this feature.

 - **Length**

-  This only has one value: `l`.
+  This only has one value: `l` (not the number one, but the alphabetical letter 'l').
 If this value is present the behaviour of certain specifiers is changed.

   Specifier  | Description
   ------------- | -------------